DarkEB1/nmap/README.md

 # A Short Guide to NMAP and NSE Scripting

 Welcome!
-This is a short guide on how to use Nmap and some basic syntax along with a collection of useful NSE scripts.
+This is a short guide on how to use Nmap and some basic syntax along with a collection of useful NSE scripts

 ---